 Writing started with letters.
 The first was when I was four to my parents in Paris.
 Soon after, came the Partition of India, partitioning my family from our homeland and then from each other.
 It became an unsettled family life held together through letters.

-My first published piece called ‘Breaking Out of the Labels’, appeared in ‘Watchers and Seekers.’
-Creative Writing by Black Women in Britain, edited by Merle Collins and Rhoda Cobham, published by The Women’s Press( 1987).
-The following year they published my first novel ‘AMRITVELA’.
+My first published piece called ‘Breaking Out of the Labels’, appeared in WATCHERS AND SEEKERS Creative Writing by Black Women in Britain, edited by Merle Collins and Rhoda Cobham, ( The Women’s Press.
+1987).

 I then contributed to a number of anthologies and magazines.
 Here, I will gradually gather together these scattered stories and their process.